DrUzair/RnD/SW_Analytics/readme.md

 # Software Analytics
 are processes to optimize the resource constrained exploration of large codebases for insights and prediction of defects.
-Product managers need to allocate limited testing resouces to preempt costly failures.
+Product managers need to allocate limited testing resouces to preempt costly failures and guide software quality predictions.
 In order to extract useful predictors from a codebase requires extensive data mining to enable predictive modeling.

 # Visualization GUI of Complexity Metrics for a source code repository.
+Despite debateable usefulness, simple code attributes are an important piece of a complete insights.
+Combined in probabilistic framework, such metrics outperform the traditional defect prediction methods.
 - Static code attributes
 - McCabes complexity measures
 - HalStead complexity measures